2025 Annual Service Plan

 Annual Service Plan background

-Each year, the TTC develops an Annual Service Plan based on the 25-point action plan in the 5-Year Service and Customer Experience Action Plan, which it refines through public and stakeholder consultation.
+Each year, the TTC develops an Annual Service Plan based on the 25-point action plan in the 5-Year Service and Customer Experience Action Plan, which it refines through public and Planning Advisory Group consultation.

 The plan is also informed by: